-- i.
-High-risk infants must be followed by an RD or IBCLC.
-If a designated breastfeeding expert or CPA is not an IBCLC or RD, they must consult with one prior to issuing the infant feeding tube device.
-The infant's high-risk care plan must note the reason for the use of the infant feeding tube device and the follow-up plan. - c.
-Use of this device requires specialized assessment skills and diligent follow up. - d.
+the use of the infant feeding tube.
+Use of this device requires specialized assessment skills and diligent follow up.

+- e.
 Appropriate verbal and written instructions must be provided to the participant at the time of issuance.
 Intensive instruction, both verbal and hands-on, must be given to participants using an infant feeding tube device.
 Instructional booklet included in the product package to be provided to participant.
-Having the participant watch an instructional video in the clinic is recommended. - e.
-The infant's physician must be notified, within 3 days, when an infant feeding tube device is issued unless an IBCLC has issued the infant feeding tube device.
-This contact must be documented in VISION. - f.
+An instructional video (English only) is available.
+It is recommended that the participant view the video in clinic; video may be loaned for a short term. - f.
+The infant's physician must be notified, within three days, when an infant feeding tube device is issued unless an IBCLC has issued the infant feeding tube device. -This contact must be documented in VISION. - g.
 Follow up is required and must be in a timely manner.
-All follow-ups must be documented in VISION in either the Comments/Alerts screen or the Care Plan The following protocol must be followed: - i.
+The following protocol must be followed: - i.
 Weight of infant done prior to set-up (nude or dry diaper document and follow consistent procedure). - ii.
-Phone follow up within 24 hours (or next business day). - iii.
-Mother returns to clinic within 5 business days for follow-up weight of infant (nude or dry diaper) or referral data from health care provider can be used. - iv.
-In some situations, a baby-weigh scale can provide useful information on volume of feedings provided when using the infant feeding tube device.
+Phone follow-up within 24 hours. - iii.
+Mother returns to clinic within 5 week days for follow-up weight of infant (nude or dry diaper) or referral data from health care provider can be used. - iv.
+In some situations, a baby-weigh scale can provide useful information on volume of feedings provided when using the infant feeding tube device. - h.
+If the instruction and follow-up are provided by another health care provider (e.g., physician, nurse practitioner, nurse-midwife, lactation consultant), this must be documented along with an appropriate plan for follow-up agreed to by the WIC LE and the participant must be documented.

-XXVIII.
+xxv.xxvi.
 Procedures for Nipple Shields